pbulato1/GMS/README.md

 Following a successful log-in, the user is presented with the Main Menu, which contains several features.
-Some of them include adding new members and equipment or registering staff.
-Also, the user can access the existing data from the database as well as modify it according to their needs.
+Some of them include adding new members and equipment, or registering staff.
+Also, the user can access the existing data from the database, as well as modify it according to their needs.

 ![](mainMenu.gif)